Fritzl case

 The Fritzl case emerged in 2008 when a woman named Elisabeth Fritzl (born 6 April 1966) informed investigators in the city of Amstetten, Lower Austria, that she had been held captive for 24 years by her father, Josef Fritzl (born 9 April 1935).
 Fritzl had assaulted, sexually abused, and raped his daughter countless times during her imprisonment inside a concealed area in the cellar of the family home.

 The incestuous rapes resulted in the birth of seven children.
-Three remained in captivity with their mother; one died shortly after birth and was cremated by Fritzl; and the other three were brought up in the family home upstairs by Fritzl and his wife Rosemarie, after Fritzl convinced her and the authorities that they were foundlings.
+Three children remained in captivity with their mother, one died shortly after birth and was cremated by Fritzl, and the other three were brought up in the family home upstairs by Fritzl and his wife Rosemarie, after Fritzl convinced her and the authorities that they were foundlings each time.

-Fritzl was arrested on counts of rape, false imprisonment, murder by negligence, and incest by Austrian police one week after Elisabeth's eldest daughter, Kerstin, fell ill in the cellar and was taken to the hospital by Fritzl himself.
+Fritzl was arrested by Austrian police on counts of rape, false imprisonment, murder by negligence, and incest, one week after Elisabeth's eldest daughter, Kerstin, fell ill in the cellar and was taken to the hospital by Fritzl himself.
 In March 2009, Fritzl pleaded guilty to all counts and was sentenced to life imprisonment.

 History

 Background

-Josef Fritzl (now known as Mayrhoff) was born on 9 April 1935, in Amstetten, Lower Austria, to Josef Sr. and Maria (née Nenning) Fritzl.
-Josef Jr grew up as an only child raised solely by his working mother, whom he alleges regularly subjected him to physical and emotional abuse throughout his childhood.
-The father, Josef Sr., a severe alcoholic, deserted the family when Josef Jr. was four years old and never again came into contact with him.
-The father later fought as a soldier in the Wehrmacht during World War II and was killed in action in 1944.
+Josef Fritzl (now known as Mayrhoff) was born on 9 April 1935, in Amstetten, Lower Austria, to Josef Sr. and Maria Fritzl.
+Josef Jr. grew up as an only child raised solely by his working mother, whom he alleges regularly subjected him to physical and emotional abuse throughout his childhood.
+His father, Josef Sr., a severe alcoholic, deserted the family when Josef Jr. was four years old and never again came into contact with him.
+Josef Sr. later fought as a soldier in the Wehrmacht during World War II and was killed in action in 1944.
 Josef Sr.'s name appears on a memorial plaque in Amstetten.

 In 1956, aged 21, Josef Fritzl Jr. married 17-year-old Rosemarie (born 23 September 1939), with whom he had three sons and four daughters, including Elisabeth, who was born on 6 April 1966.
 Fritzl reportedly began sexually abusing Elisabeth in 1977, when she was aged 11.

-After completing his education at an HTL Technical College with a qualification in electrical engineering, Fritzl obtained a job at Voestalpine in Linz.
+After completing his education at an Höhere Technische Lehranstalt with a qualification in electrical engineering, Fritzl obtained a job at Voestalpine in Linz.
 From 1969 until 1971, he held a job in a construction-material firm in Amstetten.
 Later, he became a technical equipment salesman, travelling throughout Austria.
 Fritzl retired from active employment when he turned 60 in 1995, but continued some commercial activities.
 In addition to his apartment building in Amstetten, he rented out several other properties.
-In 1972, Fritzl purchased a guesthouse and an adjacent campsite at Lake Mondsee, managing the property, together with his wife, until 1996.
+In 1972, Fritzl purchased a guesthouse and an adjacent campsite at Mondsee, managing the property together with his wife until 1996.